-The expectations for all staff are essentially the same as those of the students.
-However, the expectations placed upon staff manifest themselves in ways specific to the planning and implementation of each day's activities and of the curriculum.
+The expectations for all staff are essentially the same as those of the students; however, the expectations placed upon staff manifest themselves in ways specific to the planning and implementation of each day's activities and of the curriculum.

-Mission drives us to plan and conduct all school activities with the purpose of preparing our students to become young men and women of character who have been able to take advantage of the many opportunities available through the Spark Academy and Manchester Community College curriculums through persistent effort and the guidance of a caring staff.
+Mission drives us to plan and conduct all school activities with the purpose of preparing our students to become individuals of character who have been able to take advantage of the many opportunities available through the Spark Academy and Manchester Community College curriculums through persistent effort and the guidance of a caring staff.